 3.)
 Keep the TV off during family mealtimes

-Children and teens who have regular family dinners enjoy a variety of benefits, including better physical and mental health, improved school performance, and fewer problem behaviors.
+Children and teens who have regular family dinners enjoy various benefits, including better physical and mental health, improved school performance, and fewer problem behaviors.

 Take the time to sit down and have an evening meal with your family; the effort will be well worth the rewards.
-Eating in front of the TV, however, starts a bad habit and reinforces kids’ dependence on television.
+However, eating in front of the TV starts a bad habit and reinforces kids’ dependence on television.

 4.)
 Don’t forget to read to your children

-Begin reading to your children by the time they are age one.
-Encourage older kids to read on their own, but don’t stop reading aloud to them.
+Begin reading to your children when they are born.
+Encourage older kids to read independently, but don’t stop reading aloud to them.

 Lead by example.
 Show your kids that you enjoy reading, and let them see you reading rather than watching TV to relax.

-Some parents may believe that they can’t offer their children the kinds of educational experiences that TV provides.
+Some parents may believe they can’t offer their children the educational experiences TV provides.
 They are wrong.
 Children learn the best from real people, especially people who are important to them.
-When parents talk with their children, they not only promote their language development but also teach their children that they are valued and important.
+When parents talk with their children, they not only promote language development but also teach their children that they are valued and important.
 Reading books and turning off the TV can facilitate these positive interactions.